 Our Story

-Moana Tasi means “One Ocean,” reflecting the unity and connection we share as we face the challenges of climate change together.
-In a time of climate-driven displacement and upheaval, Moana Tasi creates space for collaboration, cultural connection, and community-led dialogue.
+Moana Tasi means “One Ocean,” reflecting the unity and connection we share in facing climate change together.
+It creates space for collaboration, cultural connection, and community-led dialogue in a time of displacement and change.

-As a Pasifika-led initiative, Moana Tasi is rooted in ancestral knowledge, lived experience, and deep ties to islands and ocean.
-We help preserve cultural identity, shape rights-based policy, and amplify Pacific voices in global conversations about justice, belonging, and care.
+As a Pasifika-led initiative, Moana Tasi is grounded in ancestral knowledge, lived experience, and deep ties to our islands and Ocean.
+We work to preserve cultural identity, shape rights-based policy, and amplify Pacific voices in global conversations on justice, belonging, and care.

 Close-up of woven straw or palm leaves used in traditional basket or mat making